ManifoldScholar/manifold-docusaurus/docs/using/manifold_library.md

 ### Projects

-The **Projects** pages displays, as the name suggests, all of the Projects in an instance in a paginated view.
+The **Projects** pages displays, as the name suggests, all of the Projects in an instance in a paginated view, depicted by their thumbnails.
 Using the search field and two dropdown filters beside the page heading, readers can search for specific Projects, sort the listings alphabetically by title, date, or limit Projects by [Subject](../administering/configuring/project_subjects.md) or [Featured Status](../backend/projects.md#featured).

 :::tip Share Your View
 Sorting Projects with using dropdowns creates a stable URL that can be shared so others can land on the page with the same results.